 Homeschool Search And Destroy Puffy 2016 - 2015 Review by The Good Ride

 The Homeschool Search and Destroy Puffy is the evolution of the Further Forward Puffy.
-After 3 years of Homeschool Puffy’s it seems that the Search and Destroy Puffy has evolved in the right way.
-The 15 model and 16 model are exactly the same.
+After 3 years of Homeschool Puffy’s, it seems that the Search and Destroy Puffy has evolved in the right way.
+The 15 model and 16 models are exactly the same.
 Not much changed from 2015 to 2016.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.